 The flu vaccination is free for:

 - children aged 6 months to under 5 years

 - pregnant women

 - Aboriginal and Torres Strait Islander people (6 months and over)

 - people with chronic medical conditions.

-By getting your flu shot, you’re not just protecting yourself, you’re also protecting vulnerable people who cannot receive the vaccine themselves such as young babies less than six months old and those who have low immunity.
+By getting your flu shot, you’re not just protecting yourself, you’re also protecting vulnerable people who cannot receive the vaccine themselves, such as young babies less than 6 months old and those who have low immunity.